Diarmuid Rossa Phelan: Death of Keith Conlon

 Keith Conlon was shot at Phelan's farm near Tallaght on 22 February 2022 and died in Tallaght University Hospital two days later.
-Phelan was subsequently charged with murder and initially denied bail.
-He was later granted bail on April 8 after an appeal.
+Phelan was charged with murder and initially denied bail.
+He was later granted bail on 8 April after an appeal.
+On 14 October 2024 he pleaded not guilty to the murder of Keith Conlon.
+The trial began two days later in the Central Criminal Court.